ToF-/Domain/README.md

 ## Program #2: responding to failure conditions

-We want to deal with failure conditions in a way that does not stop the program, but prints a message instead, and possibly propose a way for the user to remedy the condition.
+We want to deal with failure conditions in a graceful way.
+Our program should not stop abruptly with a strange message like `no parse`, but instead not print a clear diagnostic, and possibly propose a way for the user to remedy the condition.

 What parts of the program should change?
-Every part where the program calls a function that is not total.
+Well, every part where the program calls a function that is not _total_.
+A function is said to be total if it returns a result for each possible value of its argument.

-For example, `head` in the expression `content <- readFile (head args)` is not total and will halt the program after displaying  _"empty list"_.
+For example, `head` in the expression `content <- readFile (head args)` is not total and could halt the program, with an _"empty list"_ message.
 On the other hand, the function:
 ```haskell
 lookup :: Eq a => a -> [(a, b)] -> Maybe b
 ```
-_is_ a total function, and will not stop the program.
+for example _is_ a total function, and will not interrupt the program.

-_(`head` is used inside the function `summary` in the expression `transactionCategory . head`.
+☞ _(`head` is used inside the function `summary` in the expression `transactionCategory . head`.
 Does it constitute a risk of halting the program in case we apply it on an empty list?
 Why?)_

 If a function is not total, one safe way to use it is to combine it with a data type that can represent failure.
-The `Either` type constructor is just designed for such representations.
-To make things a bit clearer, let's define a type synonym for the `String` used as messages.
+The `Either` type constructor is just designed for such representations, and we will us it.
+To make things a bit clearer, let's first define a type synonym for the `String` used as messages.
 ```haskell
 type Message = String
 ```
-Our most frequent concern will be about the file data format, so let's create functions that will manage faulty csv data:
+Our most frequent concern will be about the file data format, so let's create a reader function that will manage faulty csv data in a graceful way:
 ```haskell
 readTransaction :: String -> Either Message Transaction
 readTransaction s =